amirixhiu-dev/NovaTunnel-Releases/README.md

 # NovaTunnel Releases

-Official release repository for **NovaTunnel VPN**.
+Official release page for **NovaTunnel VPN**.

-This repository is used only for distributing official NovaTunnel application releases and release notes.
+This repository hosts official release files and release notes.
+The application source code is maintained separately and is not included here.

-## Platforms
+## Platform status

 | Platform | Status |
 | --- | --- |